ezeeFlop/spt-assistant/README.md

 ## Core Features

 *   **Real-time Voice Interaction**: Experience low-latency, two-way spoken conversations.
-*   **Local-First Processing**: Prioritizes on-device VAD (Silero), STT (faster-whisper), and TTS (Piper), promoting privacy and enabling offline functionality.
+*   **Local-First Processing**: Prioritizes on-device VAD (Silero), STT (faster-whisper), and TTS (Piper, Coqui TTS), promoting privacy and enabling offline functionality.
 LLM can be configured to run locally or remotely.
 *   **Intelligent Barge-in**: Allows users to interrupt the assistant naturally during its speech, creating a more fluid conversational experience.
 *   **Sentence-by-Sentence TTS**: Delivers audio feedback more immediately and naturally as the assistant formulates its response.
 *   **Futuristic & Reactive UI**: A modern web interface built with React, featuring: